kivy/kivy/doc/sources/gsoc.rst

 Applications
 ~~~~~~~~~~~~

-**MatPlotLib Integration**
+**Matplotlib Integration**

   Description:
-    In order to enhance Kivy's usefulness for scientific disciplines tight MatPlotLib integration is highly desirable.
-This project would be a very exploratory project, involving both ensuring MatPlotLib is deployable on every platform Kivy supports and developing widgets that interface with the API.
+    In order to enhance Kivy's usefulness for scientific disciplines tight matplotlib integration is highly desirable.
+This project would be a very exploratory project, involving both ensuring matplotlib is deployable on every platform Kivy supports and developing widgets that interface with the API.

   References:
     - http://matplotlib.org/
     - https://github.com/kivy/kivy

-  Expected Outcome:
+  Expected outcome:
-    The MatPlotLib widgets will be included in the Kivy garden and ready to use on all of Kivy's supported OS.
+    The matplotlib widgets will be included in the Kivy garden and ready to use on all of Kivy's supported OS.

-  - **Mentors**: Alexander Taylor (inclement)
+  - **Mentors**: Alexander Taylor
   - **Requirements:** Access to Linux, Windows, OSX, Android, iOS
   - **Task level**: Easy
   - **Desired Skills**: Familiarity with Kivy widget construction and MatPlotLib.